-Got Chronic Sinus Issues?
+Got Chronic Sinus Pain?

 So many of my patients have got chronic sinus pain, sinus pressure and discomfort.
-It really is one of the most common problems I see in my clinic.

 The Impacts of Chronic Sinusitis

-Sinus problems can bring facial pain from the sinus pressure, blocked nose, affect your sleep, escalate your snoring and cause you to wake up with a very dry mouth, ruin your ability to taste, give you headaches, make you tired (including making you look very tired too) and frankly make you feel unwell and lousy.
+Sinus problems can cause facial pain from the sinus pressure, blocked nose, affect your sleep, escalate your snoring and cause you to wake up with a very dry mouth, ruin your ability to taste, give you headaches, make you tired (including making you look very tired too) and frankly make you feel unwell and lousy.
 In more severe cases sinusitis and rhinitis can make you dizzy (due to phlegm in your Eustachian tubes of your ears) and it has even been linked to depression.

 Why Do So Many People Have Sinus Problems?